qqqlllyyyy/emaily-survey-app/notes/05-moving-to-the-client-side.md

 That is actually what we did with `./client/package.json` before.

 However, we just want the proxy to work in the development mode, we don't want to go to `http://xxx.herokuapp.com:5000` when clicking the button.
 The proxy will automatically correct everything for us.
+It works perfectly between development and production.

 The reason is that in production, the `create-react-app` server does not even exist.